mantidproject/mantid/Code/Mantid/docs/source/algorithms/ExportSampleLogsToCSVFile-v1.rst

 Here is the definition for the columns.

--  Column 0: Absolute time in second
+-  Column 1: Absolute time (with respect to the Unix epoch) in seconds
--  Column 1: Relative to first log entry's time
+-  Column 2: Relative to first log entry's time
--  Column 2 to (2 + n) - 1: log values in the order determined by input
+-  Column 3 to (2 + n): log values in the order determined by input *SampleLogNames*
-   *SampleLogNames*

 Header file